stephenslab/smash-paper/README.md

 Wavelab subdirectory for more information about distributing WaveLab.

 Our numerical comparisons also use of some functions from [waveden][waveden], so we have included the GaussianWaveDen source in this repository.
 For information about distributing GaussianWaveDen, see the [copyright.m][dsc/code/WavDen/copyright.m] file in the WavDen subdirectory.
+Note that we made one small improvement to the code in [blockJS.m](dsc/code/WavDen/blockJS.m) to prevent an error that occurs when running the code in newer versions of MATLAB.

 All other source code and software in this repository are made available under the terms of the [MIT license][mit-license].